Blog post

 This happens silently.
 No moving parts.
 No fuel.
 Every time the sun's out, the panels are working.

 One thing worth knowing: panels still produce electricity on cloudy days, just less of it.
-Florida and California homeowners benefit from some of the highest solar production averages in the country — it's one of the reasons solar works so well in both states.
+Florida and California homeowners benefit from some of the highest solar production averages in the country — which is a big part of why solar pencils out so well in both states.

 What's actually on your roof (and in your electrical panel)